Wlotzkasbaken: History

 The place is named after a trigonometrical beacon, the only one that remained from a land survey along the Skeleton Coast in the 1930s.
-Paul Wlotzka, a member of the surveying team, chose this place to erect a storage structure to support his frequent horse cart rides between Swakopmund and Hentiesbay.
+Paul Wlotzka (1870-1942), a member of the surveying team, chose this place to erect a storage structure to support his frequent horse cart rides between Swakopmund and Hentiesbay.
 He soon discovered that the coastal waters boast an abundance of fish which he caught and sold.
 His bragging about the find soon lured more anglers who pitched temporary structures during holidays since approximately 1936.

 In 1955, 87 erven were surveyed and leased to holiday makers.
 Later this number was increased to 110.
 Wlotzkasbaken was proclaimed a peri-urban area in 1972, and a village in 1992.
 A Government Notice from 1993 converted it back to a settlement area, denying the establishment of a Village Council for self-governance.
 The place is thus still under the direct jurisdiction of the Regional Council of the Erongo Region, a situation that has been described as a "burden".

 Geography

 Wlotzkasbaken is situated on the coast of the Atlantic Ocean approximately 30 km north of Swakopmund.
 The main road C34 runs past the village.
 Excluding the village itself, the entire area is part of Dorob, Namibia's eighth and newest National Park.
 In the vicinity of Wlotzkasbaken the extensive lichen fields are of particular ecological importance.
 A large community of Teloschistes lichenised fungi is situated 4 km north of the village.

-There are only six people more or less who permanently reside in Wlotzkasbaken.
-During the holiday months of December and January several hundred people stay here, and the annual "Marterpfahl" (literally torture stake) angling festival between Christmas and New Year's Eve lures several thousand visitors to the sleepy village.
+Only a few of its residents permanently live in Wlotzkasbaken, while during the holiday months of December and January several hundred people stay here, and the annual "Marterpfahl" (literally torture stake) angling festival between Christmas and New Year's Eve lures several thousand visitors to the sleepy village.

-Wlotzkasbaken is not electrified and not connected to the public water system.
-Water is delivered by road and stored in private water towers that characterise the settlement's skyline.
-It consists of 106 houses which are all designed and built by their owners.
-Every house is self-sustaining with regards to water and electricity.
-Privacy of the holiday parcels is achieved by the large distance between the houses.
-There are no walls or fences anywhere; boundaries are demarcated with rocks.
-The village thus features a unique form of settlement in Namibia and has even received some international attention.
+Wlotzkasbaken is not supplied with permanent electricity and not connected to the public water system.
+Water is delivered by road and stored in private water towers that gives a unique character to the settlement's skyline.
+There are 106 houses which were all designed and built by their owners.
+Every household is self-sustaining with regards to water and electricity.
+Privacy is achieved by the large distances between the houses.
+There are no walls or fences; boundaries are demarcated with rocks.
+The village thus features a unique type of settlement in Namibia and has even received some international attention because of this.

 Close to the village Namibia's first desalination plant was opened in April 2010.
-The plant supplies water to the Trekkopje uranium mine 65 km north-east of Swakopmund which will be Southern Africa's largest uranium mine when it reaches full production capacity in 2013.
+The plant supplies water to the Trekkopje uranium mine 65 km north-east of Swakopmund.